Joe-Kumher/MTGPackSim/capstone/java/README.md

 ## Controllers

-There are two controllers in the `com.techelevator.controller` package for authentication and retrieving users.
+There are two controllers in the `com.mtg.controller` package for authentication and retrieving users.

 ### Authentication controller